Strategic Resource Allocation Policy, Pricing

 Updates to Strategic Resource Allocation Policy

-For future Calls for Projects, NSCC Singapore will be liaising directly with the Research Offices as a single point of contact to consolidate the Call for Projects applications.
+For future Calls for Projects, NSCC will be liaising directly with the Research Offices as a single point of contact to consolidate Call for Projects applications.

-NSCC Singapore will inform the Research Offices of upcoming Call for Projects and the Research Offices will inform the Principal Investigators (PIs) accordingly.
-For application to the Call for Projects, the PIs should submit their applications to the Research Offices, which will consolidate the applications and coordinate with NSCC Singapore.
+NSCC will inform the Research Offices of upcoming Call for Projects, and the Research Offices will inform the Principal Investigators (PIs) accordingly.
+For application to the Call for Projects, the PIs should submit their applications to the Research Offices, which will consolidate the applications and coordinate with NSCC.

-As an NRI, NSCC Singapore is mandated to impose charges for the allocated compute resources for cost recovery purposes and encourage responsible usage of national resources.
+As an NRI, NSCC is mandated by NRF to impose charges for the allocated compute resources for cost recovery purposes and to encourage responsible usage of national supercomputing resources.
 Hence, applicants are strongly recommended to include a HPC Compute Budget for the compute resources as part of their overall project budget.

 RIE-funded projects are research projects supported by RIE research grants i.e. IAF-PP, IAF-ICP.
-These projects typically will have grant IDs and such grants are usually listed in the Integrated Grant Management System (IGMS).
-If in doubt, researchers can check with their Implementing Agency.
-For these projects, NSCC Singapore’s RIE-funded project pricing rates apply.
+These projects typically will have grant IDs which are usually listed in the Integrated Grant Management System (IGMS).
+If in doubt, researchers can check with their Implementation Agency.
+NSCC ’s RIE-funded project pricing rates will apply to these projects.

-Non-RIE-funded projects are projects whose funding comes from industry or government agencies’ budget.
-For these projects, NSCC Singapore’s non-RIE funded project pricing rates apply.
+Non-RIE-funded projects are projects funded by industry or government agencies.
+NSCC’s non-RIE funded project pricing rates will apply to these projects

 Call for Projects Application Matters